-Our Girasol team and volunteers took our first trip to the border in December.
+Our Girasol team and volunteers took our first trip in December to support asylum seekers at the border.
 We trained legal and shelter staff at ProBar, staffed a bus station to ensure migrants knew where they were going, and we helped at the Catholic Charities shelter, which processes more than 300 people who come through the humanitarian respite center each day.
 Here are some reflections from our team.

 What’s one phrase or sentence that sums up your experience?

 Ana: Overwhelming need met with overwhelmingly generous support.

 Anayeli: No matter how big or how small anything helps!